realfakenerd/newton/README.md

 # newton
-Every action has a reatcion and a signal too
+Every action has a reaction and a signal too